PepsiCo (NASDAQ:PEP) Updates FY 2021 Earnings Guidance

-PepsiCo (NASDAQ:PEP) updated its FY 2021 earnings guidance on Tuesday.
+PepsiCo (NASDAQ:PEP) issued an update on its FY 2021 earnings guidance on Tuesday morning.
 The company provided earnings per share guidance of $6.200-$ for the period, compared to the Thomson Reuters consensus earnings per share estimate of $6.240.
 The company issued revenue guidance of -.

-A number of brokerages have recently weighed in on PEP.
-Citigroup boosted their price objective on shares of PepsiCo from $162.00 to $176.00 and gave the company a buy rating in a report on Wednesday, July 14th.
-UBS Group boosted their target price on shares of PepsiCo from $170.00 to $172.00 and gave the company a buy rating in a research report on Wednesday, October 6th.
-Barclays boosted their target price on shares of PepsiCo from $165.00 to $168.00 and gave the company an overweight rating in a research report on Thursday, October 7th.
-Deutsche Bank Aktiengesellschaft boosted their target price on shares of PepsiCo from $158.00 to $160.00 and gave the company a hold rating in a research report on Wednesday, October 6th.
-Finally, Zacks Investment Research downgraded shares of PepsiCo from a buy rating to a hold rating and set a $164.00 target price for the company. in a research report on Monday, August 9th.
-One equities research analyst has rated the stock with a sell rating, seven have issued a hold rating and six have issued a buy rating to the company.
-According to MarketBeat, the stock presently has a consensus rating of Hold and a consensus target price of $162.86.
+Several brokerages have weighed in on PEP.
+Citigroup increased their target price on PepsiCo from $162.00 to $176.00 and gave the stock a buy rating in a research report on Wednesday, July 14th.
+Barclays increased their price target on PepsiCo from $165.00 to $168.00 and gave the stock an overweight rating in a research note on Thursday, October 7th.
+Guggenheim increased their price target on PepsiCo from $171.00 to $175.00 and gave the stock a buy rating in a research note on Tuesday, September 21st.
+Morgan Stanley increased their price target on PepsiCo from $165.00 to $172.00 and gave the stock an overweight rating in a research note on Wednesday, July 14th.
+Finally, Credit Suisse Group cut PepsiCo from an outperform rating to a neutral rating and increased their price target for the stock from $155.00 to $157.00 in a research note on Wednesday, July 14th.
+One research analyst has rated the stock with a sell rating, seven have given a hold rating and six have given a buy rating to the stock.
+Based on data from MarketBeat, the company has an average rating of Hold and an average price target of $162.86.

-The firm also recently disclosed a quarterly dividend, which was paid on Thursday, September 30th.
-Investors of record on Friday, September 3rd were paid a dividend of $1.075 per share.
-The ex-dividend date was Thursday, September 2nd.
-This represents a $4.30 annualized dividend and a yield of 2.75%.
-PepsiCo’s dividend payout ratio is presently 77.90%.

-In related news, SVP Marie T. Gallagher sold 7,409 shares of the company’s stock in a transaction dated Monday, July 19th.
-The shares were sold at an average price of $155.70, for a total transaction of $1,153,581.30.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
-0.14% of the stock is currently owned by corporate insiders.

 A hedge fund recently bought a new stake in PepsiCo stock.
-OLD Mission Capital LLC acquired a new position in PepsiCo, Inc. (NASDAQ:PEP) during the 3rd quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
-The institutional investor acquired 1,848 shares of the company’s stock, valued at approximately $256,000.
+OLD Mission Capital LLC acquired a new stake in PepsiCo, Inc. (NASDAQ:PEP) during the third quarter, according to its most recent Form 13F filing with the SEC.
+The firm acquired 1,848 shares of the company’s stock, valued at approximately $256,000.
 Hedge funds and other institutional investors own 70.55% of the company’s stock.

 About PepsiCo